Domestic Terms and Conditions

 So, please read them carefully before ordering.

-The latest (or a large font or braille) version of these terms and conditions can be found on our website (www.certasenergy.co.uk/terms-conditions) or by contacting the Marketing department at 302 Bridgewater Place, Birchwood Park, Warrington, Cheshire, WA3 6XG.
+The latest (or a large font or braille) version of these terms and conditions can be found on our website (www.certasenergy.co.uk/policies/domestic-terms-conditions) or by contacting the Marketing department at 1st Floor, Allday House, Warrington Road, Birchwood, Cheshire, WA3 6GR.

 If we make any substantial changes to these terms and conditions, we will write to you and include them on your delivery note – please check the reverse of your delivery notes regularly.